natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 That is, it is now possible to get others parameters based on one parameter.

-Let’s modify the script to make it check for the presence of dhcp_snooping.db.
-If you have a database file you don’t need to create a table, we believe it has already been created.
+Let's modify the script to make it check for the presence of dhcp_snooping.db.
+If you have a database file you don't need to create a table, we believe it has already been created.

 File create_sqlite_ver3.py: